euroscipy/euroscipy.github.io/content/pages/2020/faqs.md

 Please contact us if you have found a solution good for you, we can help spreading the information and maybe supporting it financially.

 <h3 id="program">Program</h3>

+#### What are the topics you want to cover in the programme?

+We are looking for presentations of scientific tools and libraries using the Python language, including but not limited to:

+- Algorithms implemented or exposed in Python
+- Astronomy
+- Data Visualisation
+- Deep Learning & AI
+- Earth, Ocean and Geo Science
+- General-purpose Python tools that can be of special interest to the scientific community.
+- Image Processing
+- Materials Science
+- Parallel computing
+- Political and Social Sciences
+- Project Jupyter
+- Reports on the use of Python in scientific achievements or ongoing projects.
+- Robotics & IoT
+- Scientific data flow and persistence
+- Scientific visualization
+- Simulation
+- Statistics
+- Vector and array manipulation
+- Web applications and portals for science and engineering
+- 3D Printing

 #### What can I do to support?